ybillchen/GC_formation_model/README.md

 6. If your pull request is approved, we will squash and merge your commits.
 7. We will delete `new_feature` on GitHub when it's merged.
 You can choose to delete it loacally as well.

+**_NOTE:_** Any slight modification may entirely change the random number generation!
+To keep repeatability of the model, please construct a new random generator for the need of new random numbers

 ## Maintainers

 - [@Yingtian (Bill) Chen](https://github.com/ybillchen)